ACTCollaboration/actpols2_like_py/README.md

 For a working example, see the heavily-commented `example_planck.py`.

+## Requirements

+You'll need a relatively modern installation of numpy and scipy, since this code uses a lot of array manipulation and Cholesky decomposition to take an inverse.

 ## Citation

 Please reference [Louis et al. 2016](https://arxiv.org/abs/1610.02360) if you use this code.